dvisionlab/Larvitar/docsv2/api/modules/managers/seriesManager.md

 ### Image Tracker

-The `Image Tracker` is a utility within the Larvitar Manager ecosystem that maps image IDs to their associated series.
+The `Image Tracker` is a utility within the Series Manager ecosystem that maps image IDs to their associated series.
 It is primarily used for efficient tracking and retrieval of images across series, enabling streamlined workflows for parsing, loading, and managing DICOM data.

 The Image Tracker serves as a lookup table to: